-These tests are required to be run in an uninterrupted sequence.
-An I/O generator (i.e., Vdbench, IOMETER) is used to provide a simulated workload to the storage system during the SUT Conditioning Test and Active Test phases.
-The Ready Idle Test requires no external I/Os (I/Os from or to a host) but the system should still be connected to the network or host and ready to support an I/O request.
+These tests are required to be run in an uninterrupted sequence, with the exception of the Capacity Optimization Method Test.
+An IO generator (i.e., Vdbench) is used to provide a simulated workload to the storage system during the Pre-fill phase, SUT Conditioning Test, and Active Test phases.
+The Ready Idle Test requires no external IOs (IOs from or to a host), but the system shell be connected to the network or host and ready to support an IO request.

-To generate a correct representation of the storage system power efficiency of a storage system, it must be properly pre-conditioned.
-This is the goal of the SUT Conditioning Test, which is designed to get the system to a known and stable state before the active measurements commence.
-All storage devices need to be touched during the SUT Conditioning Test.
-Any cache must be filled up so that the system is accessing end storage devices to obtain data.
-This process will ensure that the active measurement will be representative of an operational storage system at a customer site.
+To generate a correct representation of the storage system power efficiency of a storage system, it must be properly pre-filled with data and pre-conditioned.
+This is the goal of the Pre-fill phase and SUT Conditioning Test, which are designed to get the system to a known and stable state before the active measurements commence.
+The Pre-fill phase will fill up a percentage of the storage system with data that is two-to-one compressible; note that not all storage taxonomies have a pre-fill requirement.

 The active metric data is collected in minute-by-minute averages, which are used to calculate the overall average for the metric test window.
 During the SUT Conditioning, Active, and Ready Idle Tests, the power drawn by the storage system is measured and captured by a power meter in 5-second intervals.
-This data then is used to calculate an average power value.
+This data is then used to calculate an average power value.

 These values are then used to generate the metrics reported to the SNIA EmeraldTM Program, where the performance or capacity is the numerator and the average power is the denominator.
 See section 6 for further information on required data for a valid storage system power efficiency submission to the SNIA EmeraldTM Program.